U.S. lawmakers move to curtail president's power to levy tariffs

-WASHINGTON (Reuters) - U.S. lawmakers have introduced legislation to limit the president’s power to levy tariffs on imported goods for national security reasons, the latest sign of concern on Capitol Hill over the rising costs of the Trump administration’s trade policies.
+WASHINGTON (Reuters) - U.S. lawmakers on Wednesday introduced legislation to limit the president’s power to levy import tariffs for national security reasons

-President Donald Trump has sought to negotiate better terms of trade with China, Canada, Mexico, the European Union and Japan.
+The bills face an uncertain future but underscore bipartisan concerns on Capitol Hill over the rising costs of the Trump administration’s trade policies.
 The United States in 2018 slapped duties on aluminum and steel from other countries, drawing criticism from lawmakers who support free trade and complaints of rising supply chain costs across business sectors.

 Two bipartisan groups of lawmakers on Wednesday introduced legislation known as the Bicameral Congressional Trade Authority Act in the Senate and the House of Representatives.

 The bills would require Trump to have congressional approval before taking trade actions like tariffs and quotas under Section 232 of the Trade Expansion Act of 1962.
 The law currently allows the president to impose such tariffs without approval from Capitol Hill.

 “The imposition of these taxes, under the false pretense of national security (Section 232), is weakening our economy, threatening American jobs, and eroding our credibility with other nations,” said Republican Senator Pat Toomey of Pennsylvania, co-sponsor of the Senate bill.